Cost of LivingUpdated May 2026

 Share:XFLRWE

-If you're comparing cost of living costs across cities, Memphis lands right near the national average — within a few percentage points of what most Americans pay.
-That positions this TN large city squarely in the middle of the pack.
+If you're comparing cost of living across cities, Memphis is more affordable than average, coming in about 13% below the national figure.
+That positions this TN large city as one of the more affordable options nationally.
 The local economy — a manufacturing-to-services economy where job retraining programs gradually rebuild the middle class — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Typical Cost Range in Memphis